In March 2014, AMCHP, with support from the Lucile Packard Foundation for Children’s

 communities, states, and the nation build and improve systems of care for Children and Youth with Special Health Care Needs (CYSHCN).
 The standards were derived from

-a comprehensive review of the literature, early project guidance from more than 30 key informants, case studies of
+a comprehensive review of the literature, more than 30 key informant interviews, case studies of

 standards currently in use within selected sites, and input and guidance from a national work group.

-of Care for Children and Youth with Special Health Care Needs builds on the
+of Care for Children and Youth with Special Health Care Needs was released, which builds on the

 critical domains, elements, and standards of the original work while